-If you pay down the balance on any one particular debt showing up on your credit report, your credit score will almost always improve, so if you pay off multiple debts at once — just imagine the positive effect this action will have on your credit scores.
+If you pay down the balance on any particular debt showing up on your credit report, your credit score will almost always improve.
+So, if you pay off multiple debts at once — imagine the positive effect this action will have on your credit scores.

 When is a debt consolidation loan a bad idea?

 The monthly payment on a debt consolidation loan is around the same as when you pay minimum payments, so if you are barely making your minimum payments each month, a debt consolidation loan may not be your best route to take.
-On average, it takes five years to pay back a debt consolidation loan, can you go another five years of paying minimum payments?
+On average, it takes five years to pay back a debt consolidation loan.
+Can you go another five years of paying minimum payments?

 How much will a credit card company settle for?

 If you settle the debt with a third-party debt collection company that buys the debt from your original creditor — you can reduce the balance at that point by as much as 30%-80% (on average).
 A credit card debt can be settled for a fraction of the total balance owed in most cases, but not while you are still current on payments.
 If you try to settle a credit card debt directly with the original creditor, they probably won’t agree to any debt reduction.